knowledgecode/WebSocket-for-Android/README.md

     phonegap plugin add https://github.com/knowledgecode/WebSocket-for-Android.git

 ## Usage
-### WebSocket(url[, protocols, options])
+### WebSocket(url[, protocols])
-The WebSocket(url, protocols, options) constructor takes one, two or three arguments.
+The WebSocket(url, protocols) constructor takes one or two arguments.
 The first argument, url, specifies the URL to which to connect.
 The second, protocols, is either a string or an array of strings.
-The Third, options, is the unique argument of this plugin is object.
-Options details are as follows.

-    var options = {
-        origin: 'websocket-is-fun.com',
-        maxConnectTime: 20000,              // 20sec
-        maxTextMessageSize: 32768,          // 32kb
-        maxBinaryMessageSize: 32768         // 32kb
-    };

-All these parameters are omissible.
-The origin is set empty when omit it.
-The maxConnectTime is the wait time for connection.
-The default value is 20,000 milliseconds when omit it.
-The maxTextMessageSize and the maxBinaryMessageSize are receivable maximum size from server.
-The default values are 32,768 bytes when omit them.

 Now, simple codes are as follows.

     var ws = new WebSocket('ws://echo.websocket.org');